 The Centre for Process Systems Engineering has organized an annual lectureship since 1994 in celebration of CPSE's Founding Director Professor Roger W.H.
 Sargent.

 The 25th Professor Roger Sargent Lecture will be delivered by Professor Babatunde A Ogunnaike, University of Delaware on Thursday 6 December 2018.
-The Lecture is free and open to the public.
-More information will be available soon.
+The Lecture titled "Biological Control Systems: Systems Biology of Diseases and the Design of Effective Treatments" is free and open to the public.

 The RSL Video Recordings are available to CPSE Members.

 RSL Speakers 1994 to Present